 If you’re staying in Frome for a short stay or longer visit we would like to warmly welcome you to the town and offer some resources that may be of use.
-You can also pop into our information centre in Frome Library, where we have friendly people who can help you with your visit.
+You can also pop into our information centre in Black Swan Arts, where we have friendly people who can help you with your visit.

 Planning your visit to Frome?

 Make sure you get a copy of our Discover Frome map – now available to buy from Amazon.
-You can also find maps in and around the town in our new map dispensers and our Information Point at the Library.
+You can also find maps in and around the town in our new map dispensers and our Information Point in the Black Swan.

 This highly detailed and beautifully illustrated map highlights various shopping locations, places to eat, music and arts venues as well as open spaces and parks to explore.
 The map also details Frome’s streets, churches, schools, sports facilities and train station.

 - For ideas on what to see and do in Frome, you can visit our Information Point in the Black Swan

 - A great way to keep up to date with town news is the local free newspaper the Frome Times which is delivered to most households fortnightly and is available at the Library.

 - You can also find out about local events through Discover Frome and The Frome List (available in hard copy from the Information Point).

 - There are also lots of social media sites, such as Frome Town Council‘s which provide regular updates of what’s happening in the town.

 - Visit Somerset is also a really good resource for fun days out, in and near-by Frome.